-Prior to her tenure at Minnesota, Gabel served as Executive Vice President and Provost at the University of South Carolina (UofSC), where she revitalized scholarly enterprise and launched dynamic programs, increasing enrollment and alternative revenue streams.
-Under her leadership, UofSC emerged as a national leader through the creation of “arenas of excellence,” which promote opportunities for students to experience interdisciplinary study, research, and pathways to career opportunities in information technology and the health sciences.
-She expanded UofSC’s global footprint and impact; championed experiential learning, entrepreneurialism and service learning; and worked to incentivize and support faculty.
-Gabel also expanded campus diversity and inclusion efforts, which included the recruitment and support of underrepresented students, faculty and staff, as well as the creation of inclusive programs and forums to measurably improve the campus climate.
+Prior to joining the University of Minnesota, President Gabel was the Executive Vice President and Provost at the University of South Carolina (UofSC), where she revitalized the scholarly enterprise and launched new interdisciplinary programs, increasing enrollment and alternative revenue streams.
+Under her leadership, UofSC emerged as a national leader through the creation of “arenas of excellence,” which promote opportunities for students to engage in interdisciplinary study and research, and to explore pathways to career opportunities.
+She expanded the university’s global footprint, championed experiential learning, entrepreneurialism, service learning, and campus diversity and inclusion efforts, which included the recruitment and support of underrepresented students, faculty and staff, as well as the creation of inclusive programs and forums to measurably improve the campus climate.

-Previously, Gabel served as dean of the University of Missouri’s Robert J. Trulaske, Sr. College of Business, where she established nationally recognized distributed learning opportunities and was recognized as a shining star in business school administration by the Wall Street Journal.
-She has also held faculty appointments at Georgia State University and served as the DeSantis Professor and chair of the Department of Risk Management/Insurance, Real Estate and Legal Studies at Florida State University.
+President Gabel also served as Dean of the University of Missouri’s Robert J. Trulaske, Sr. College of Business, where she launched angel investing and entrepreneurship programs, as well as the innovative and nationally-recognized ExecMBA program.
+For these and other efforts, she was recognized as a shining star in business school administration by the Wall Street Journal.

 President Gabel’s academic interests include legal and ethical issues in business and governance, including public higher education and women’s leadership and she is a Professor in the Humphrey School of Public Affairs.
 She served as editor in chief of the American Business Law Journal and the Journal of Legal Studies in Business, and as a board member of the Association to Advance Collegiate Schools of Business.